 Aim 2: Quantify typical patterns of interactions between language, task, and modality.
 Language assessment in the clinic has traditionally focused on aspects of language form (such as grammar).
 The protocols developed in aim 1 will enable analyses of developmental patterns of increasingly complex interactions between form, content, task, and modality, as well as the intra-individual variability in students with typical language development (TLD).
 We will collect data from students in 4th-9th grade (30 students/grade), which will form a comparison database.
 Through this aim, we expect to determine if and how age affects language complexity in terms of overall structure, word-choice, grammar, and content, and what tasks will elicit more complex language.
 The data will be made available for clinicians alongside with the elicitation protocols and analysis procedures.

-Aim 3: Compare patterns of intra-individual variability in students with and without LD.
-We will collect data to describe which linguistic structures and contexts are particularly challenging for students with LD, and to specify measures that are clinically relevant to analyze.
-The data will provide the basis for the investigation of the selection of suitable language treatment targets, based on high-variability/vulnerable emerging language behaviors in students with LD.
+Aim 3: Compare patterns of intra-individual variability in students with and without LDs (such as Developmental language disorder, Dyslexia and ADHD).
+We will collect data to describe which linguistic structures and contexts are particularly challenging for students with different types of LD, and to specify measures that are clinically relevant to analyze.
+The data may provide the basis for the investigation of the selection of suitable language treatment targets, based on high-variability/vulnerable emerging language behaviors in students with DLD.
 This variability is central in moving from one stable state in development to the next according to the dynamic systems view, and is an aspect often overlooked in traditional standardized language testing.
 The linguistic patterns across the four tasks from students with LD in grades 4-9 (at least 10 students/grade) will be compared to students with TLD (from data set collected in aim 2) to find patterns of similarity and change.

 This project will allow us to better understand LDs, especially in the underserved school-age population.
 The project is unique in the Swedish context due to the focus on later academic language development, and the direct application to clinical practice.